 - 45°S – 90°W Indian Ocean

-After a trek on the a path through the cornfield you come to a brass marker in the ground, marking the spot.
+After a trek on a path through the cornfield, you come to a brass marker in the ground, marking the spot.

-Milwaukee, Wisconsin ~ The National Bobblehead Hall of Fame and Museum houses the world’s largest collection of bobbleheads and features dozens of exhibits related to the history of bobbleheads, making of bobbleheads, and much more.
+Milwaukee, Wisconsin ~ The National Bobblehead Hall of Fame and Museum houses the world’s most extensive bobblehead collection.
+It features dozens of exhibits related to the bobblehead history, the making of bobbleheads, and more.

-The National Bobblehead Museum is filled with thousands of bobbleheads: vintage, miniature, life-size, character, and even political bobbleheads.
+The National Bobblehead Museum is home to thousands of bobbleheads: vintage, miniature, life-size, character, and even political bobbleheads.
 A few of the bobbleheads I remembered from my childhood.
-While visiting make sure to have a conversation with the gentlemen that run the museum and find out how they got started.
-A very unique place.
+While visiting, make sure to have a conversation with the gentlemen that run the museum and find out how they got started—a unique place.

 Mount Horeb, Wisconsin ~ The small town of Mount Horeb is known as Troll Town USA.
-Their website says “Escape from the hustle and bustle of the city and come to Mount Horeb, Wisconsin, where the trolls play!”
+Their website says, “Escape from the hustle and bustle of the city and come to Mount Horeb, Wisconsin, where the trolls play!”
 And play they do!
-This town is filled with fun and quirkiness around every turn.
+This town has fun and quirkiness around every turn.

 Middleton, Wisconsin ~ The National Mustard Museum began as the “Mount Horeb Mustard Museum” when its founder & curator, Barry Levenson, started collecting mustards on October 27, 1986.

-Barry bought about a dozen jars of mustard and at that moment resolved to amass the world’s largest collection of prepared mustards.
+Barry bought about a dozen jars of mustard and, at that moment, resolved to amass the world’s most extensive collection of prepared mustards.
 In 2009, the Museum moved to its current facility in downtown Middleton, Wisconsin.

-Spring Green, Wisconsin ~ In the early 1940’s Alex Jordan fell in love with a chimney of rocks, after picnicking and camping on those rocks, Alex purchased the land and started to build a very unusual house.
-A house that over the years took on a life of its own.
+Spring Green, Wisconsin ~ In the early 1940’s Alex Jordan fell in love with a chimney of rocks.
+After picnicking and camping on those rocks, Alex purchased the land and built a very unusual house.
+A house that, over the years, took on a life of its own.

-Today The House on the Rock is open to the public and filled with more twists and turns than one can even imagine.
-It’s home to the world’s largest carousel, life-size sea creatures doing battle, and some of the strangest collections.
+Today The House on the Rock is open to the public and filled with more twists and turns than one can imagine.
+It’s home to the world’s largest carousel, life-size sea creatures battling, and some of the strangest collections.

-Marshfield, Wisconsin ~ Jurustic Park is a quirky park where paleontologist Clyde Wynia excavates and recreates now extinct creatures that once inhabited McMillian Marsh near Marshfield during the Iron Age.
+Marshfield, Wisconsin ~ Jurustic Park is a quirky park where paleontologist Clyde Wynia excavates and recreates now extinct creatures that once inhabited McMillian Marsh near Marshfield Iron Age.

 The bones of these marsh creatures were metal, and many of the species died out when farming and industry moved into the area.
 The creatures were said to have been harvested for parts that were to be used on the machinery.
-Between that and rust the creatures became extinct.
-All except those that have now found residence at Jurustic Park.
+The creatures became extinct between that and rust—all except those that have now found residence at Jurustic Park.
 A visit here is an experience!

 Marshfield, Wisconsin ~ The World’s Largest Round Barn is the red fairground barn in Marshfield, Wisconsin.
-In the fall of 2015 groups joined forces to construct a landmark building that would meet the yearly needs of multiple city organizations.
+In the fall of 2015, groups joined forces to construct a landmark building that would meet multiple city organizations’ yearly needs.

 The enormous structure was built without the help of scaffolding.
-The size of the barn is approximately 150 feet in diameter and is 70 feet high at the top of the cupola.
-The round construction was thought to be more sturdy, wind-resistant, and more efficient with a central feeding area.
+The barn’s size is approximately 150 feet in diameter and is 70 feet high at the top of the cupola.
+The round construction was sturdy, wind-resistant, and more efficient with a central feeding area.

 Blue Mounds, Wisconsin ~ Cave of the Mounds was accidentally discovered on August 4, 1939.
 Workers, who were removing high-quality limestone from a quarry on the Brigham Farm, blasted right into the Cave.
-The blast tore the face off the quarry and revealed a great underground cavern, a limestone cave with more than twenty feet high openings into other rooms and galleries, all containing numerous mineral formations.
+The blast tore the face off the quarry.
+It revealed a great underground cavern, a limestone cave with more than twenty feet high openings into other rooms, and galleries containing numerous mineral formations.

 All quarrying stopped on that day in 1939 and never resumed.
-The excitement of the discovery brought so many curiosity seekers that the Cave had to be closed in order to preserve it, while wooden path ways and bridges were installed throughout the caves.
+The discovery’s excitement brought so many curiosity seekers that the Cave had to be closed to preserve it.
+At the same time, wooden pathways and bridges were installed throughout the caves.

 Today millions of visitors have been amazed while touring the caves.

-LaCrosse, Wisconsin ~ In 1969 the G. Heileman Brewery built six 54-foot-tall storage tanks at its plant in La Crosse, Wisconsin.
-The tanks were painted a year later to resemble cans of beer, and the sextet was proclaimed the “World’s Largest Six Pack.”
+LaCrosse, Wisconsin ~ In 1969, the G. Heileman Brewery built six 54-foot-tall storage tanks at its La Crosse, Wisconsin plant.
+The tanks were painted a year later to resemble beer cans, and the sextet was proclaimed the “World’s Largest Six Pack.”